 Steam: Add me on Steam if you want.

-Playstation Network: Ditto we can be chums on PSN for high score fun if you’re that way inclined.
-BrigBother ought to do it, but this handy link should do it as well.
+Playstation Network: I’m BACK!!! on PSN, BrigBother ought to do it, but this handy link should do it as well.

 Q: What HTML-y bits can I use in the comments?